Using Acceptance and Commitment Therapy with Adults with Intellectual Disabilities, 9781805012993

 Summary

-ACT for Intellectual Disabilities: A Values-Based Approach
+ACT for Adults with Intellectual Disabilities: A Values-Based Approach

-Adults with intellectual disabilities are often excluded from decisions about their own care.
-This groundbreaking guide adapts Acceptance and Commitment Therapy (ACT) to provide a truly person-centered therapeutic approach, focusing on their values and goals.
+This groundbreaking guide adapts Acceptance and Commitment Therapy (ACT) to provide a truly person-centered and meaningful therapeutic approach for this population.
+By focusing on core values, ACT empowers individuals to identi…

 Book Details